dandi/dandi-archive/README.md

 Folders in this repo:

+- `ansible`: Ansible code for deploying `girder-dandi-archive`.
+- `docker`: Docker files for building and deploying the application in Docker.
 - `girder-dandi-archive`: A Girder plugin which adds the custom endpoints for the DANDI Archive.
+- `test`: End-to-end tests for the entire application.
 - `web`: The web application front-end, based on Vue.js.
-- `ansible`: Ansible code for deploying `girder-dandi-archive`.

 ## Developing Locally